The polar bear facility at Scandinavian Wildlife Park (Skandinavisk Dyrepark)

 Exhibit: Polar Bear Park

 Ivan (male).
-Born 13 May 2005 in captivity in Moscow Zoo, Russia (Nord’s twin).
+Born 13 May 2005 in captivity in Moscow Zoo, Russia (Nord, Ivan’s twin, was moved from Kolind to Ranua Wildlife Park in Finland on 22 February 2021).
 Arrived at Scandinavian Wildlife Park from Copenhagen Zoo, Denmark on 1 December 2017

 Siku (male).
 Born in captivity in Scandinavian Wildlife Park 22 November 2011